 Hard work and dedication

 Yes, I am willing to admit that counter-arguments could certainly be presented to much of this.
 As with so much of our studies of the past, the oft-repeated lament of, ‘we will just never know,’ applies here as much as anywhere else.
-The mystery of history, it is.
+The mystery of history.
 And long may the mystery continue!